ufal/npfl129/exam/questions.md

 - Write down an $L_2$-regularized minibatch SGD algorithm for training a binary logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

+#### Questions@:, Lecture 4 Questions
+- Define mean squared error and show how it can be derived using MLE.
+[5]

+- Considering $K$-class logistic regression model, write down its parameters (including their size) and explain how is prediction performed (including the formula for the softmax function).
+Describe how we can interpret the outputs of the linear part of the model as logits.
+[5]

+- Write down an $L_2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
+[10]

+- Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$ and output activation $a$, list its parameters (including their size) and write down how is the output computed.
+[5]

+- List the definitions of frequently used MLP output layer activations (the ones producing parameters of a Bernoulli distribution and a categorical distribution).
+  Then write down three commonly used hidden layer activations (sigmoid, tanh, ReLU).
+[5]

+- Considering a single-layer MLP with $D$ input neurons, a ReLU hidden layer with $H$ units and softmax output layer with $K$ units, write down the formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $t$ and negative log likelihood loss.
+[10]

+- Formulate the Universal approximation theorem.
+[5]